 - Pound the t-posts (one near each end of the trellis) about 4 to 6 inches away from the edge of the garden with the t-post teeth facing toward the walkway.

 - Posts should be pounded about a foot or more into the ground.
 (I went about 1 1/2 feet into the ground)

 - Position your panel for attaching.
-Remember, you do not need to place your panel right at the ground as you will have room for the tomatoes to grow before they need support on the trellis.
-As they grow, you will continue to prune and attach to the trellis for maximum production and health of the plant.
-(I have about 1 1/2 foot gap at the bottom)
+Remember, you do not need to place your panel right on the ground as you will have room for the tomatoes to grow before they need support on the trellis.
+As they grow, you will continue to prune and attach them to the trellis for maximum production and the health of the plant.
+(I have about a 1 1/2 foot gap at the bottom)

 - Next, you will want to attach the panel to the posts.
 Place the panel against the teeth side of the post and secure the panel with a zip tie.
 I recommend you use at least 3 or 4 zip ties per post.

 - If you cut your panels, be sure to grind the metal edges to ensure all edges are smooth.

 That is is friends.
 Very easy to do.